DmitriyChiruk/UniqueObjTracker/README.md

 - Adjust input size: `REID_INPUT_SHAPE` (taller improves aspect fidelity but costs time).
 - Switch metric: set `REID_DISTANCE` & delete existing DB folder to rebuild index under new metric.

+## Per-frame Conflict Resolution (ids pool)
+In utils/detector_utils.process_boxes:
+- All detections are embedded in a batch.
+- For each detection, we search the DB to get a candidate id (if any).
+- If multiple detections in the same frame want the same id, we keep the one closest to the DB embedding (highest similarity).
+Others are forced to become new ids and get appended to DB.
+- Drawing happens after all detections for the frame are processed to avoid mid-frame inconsistencies.

+This prevents two different objects in the same frame from sharing a id.

+## API
+- POST /process
+  - Form fields: stream_url (optional), video_file (optional), max_frames, chunk_sz
+  - Starts a session and returns initial processed frames
+- POST /continue
+  - Form: session_id
+  - Continues processing next chunk
+- POST /cancel/{session_id}
+  - Cancels and finalizes session; temp files cleaned
+- GET /results/{session_id}
+  - Returns saved session JSON

+Responses are also saved to tmp/sessions/{session_id}.json.

 ## General Tips
 - rt-detr finds more objects, while yolo11 shows visually and semantically better overal experience